nysbc/appion-protomo/README.md

 ![](https://i.imgur.com/GqnXYWw.png)

 - All information from the SerialEM mdoc file has been imported - order of collection (for dose compensation), magnification, defocus, pixelsize, dose, and tilt angles.
+Tilt images are listed in chronological order from bottom to top.

 </p></details>